rprabhu55/lab-framework-demo/README.md

 ```

 A `docker-compose.yaml` file has been provided to orchestrate the lab framework and redis containers.
-In order for the lab framework to create additional containers required by the lab author, the docker calls need to specify a custom host via the `-H` parameter in order to connect to the hosts Docker API.
+In order for the lab framework to create additional containers required by the lab author, the docker calls need to use the host's docker daemon.
+The above steps enable mounting docker.sock as a volume into the container.

+If this isn't preferred (or will not work), the host's docker daemon has been configured to allow remote hosts to call the docker API.
+To use this, you will specify a custom host via the `-H` parameter in order to connect to the hosts Docker API.
 Example:

 ```shell
 docker -H tcp://host.docker.internal:2375 pull ubuntu
 ```

+### Environment

+You will need to create your own `/.env` file to use remote MDX documents.
+Use the `/.env.example` as a template.